 Network of Nurture

 The State of Texas is working hard to strengthen our foster care system.
-Greg has made CPS reform one of his signature goals as Governor, and Texas Department of Family and Protective Services Commissioner Hank Whitman has implemented numerous reforms during his tenure.
+Reforming Child Protective Services is one of Greg’s signature goals as Governor, and the Texas Department of Family and Protective Services (DFPS) has implemented numerous improvements during his administration.
 However, providing the support that foster and adoptive families need is a bigger job than state government can do alone.

-It requires a Network of Nurture – a community of individuals and families, friends, local leaders, nonprofit organizations, businesses, faith community members, and anyone willing to open their hands, their hearts, or their homes to the children and families in the state’s child welfare system.
+This requires a Network of Nurture – a community of individuals, families, friends, local leaders, nonprofit organizations, businesses, faith community members, and anyone willing to open their hands, their hearts, or their homes to the children and families in the state’s child welfare system.

-In January 2017, Commissioner Whitman and I launched Network of Nurture with a series of letters encouraging Texans to get involved.
+In January 2017, I joined with DFPS to launch the Network of Nurture with a series of letters encouraging Texans to get involved.

-Our first letter was sent to over 800 faith partners across Texas asking them to join the Network of Nurture by finding ways that their ministries and congregations could do more to support the children and families in the state’s child welfare system.
-Just a few weeks later our second letter praised an initiative that Fostering Hope Austin and the Heart Gallery of Central Texas have launched to address the need for babysitting and short-term child care, and encouraged other child placement providers to look into replicating the program in their areas of Texas.
+Our first letter was sent to over 800 faith partners across Texas, asking them to join the Network of Nurture by finding ways that their ministries and congregations could do more to support the children and families in the state’s child welfare system.
+Just a few weeks later, our second letter praised an initiative of Fostering Hope Austin and the Heart Gallery of Central Texas to address the need for babysitting and short-term childcare, and encouraged other child placement service providers to look into replicating this program in their respective areas of Texas.